CobaltTarantula/startup/notes.md

 - browser --> inspect --> sources

 ## Node.js
+- runtime for JS on the server side
 - If you are using Windows, then follow the installation instructions from the windows-nvm repository.
 Click on latest installer and then scroll down to the Assets and download and execute nvm-setup.exe.
 Once the installation is complete, you will need to open a new console window so that it gets the updated path that includes NVM.
 ```
 ➜ nvm install lts